lencemajzovska/digit-classification-mnist/README.md

 - Scikit-learn
 - PCA (Principal Component Analysis) for dimensionality reduction
 - GridSearchCV for hyperparameter tuning
-- Streamlit for interactive web application
+- Streamlit for interactive web deployment

 ---

 ## Features of the Streamlit App

-- Draw a digit directly in the browser
+- Draw handwritten digits directly in the browser
 - Real-time model predictions
-- Visualization of model confidence (probability)
+- Visualization of model confidence

 ---